precice/precice.github.io/pages/community/precice-workshop-2023.md

 In case of any questions, contact the organizers at `precice2023` at `mailsccs.in.tum.de`.

-## Get the poster - spread the word!
+## Get the poster - spread the word

 Help us gather researchers from your field and make the workshop even more relevant to you.
 Show your colleagues where you will be this February!
 Do you need high-quality prints?
 Just ask!